Priorities - Department of Moral Theology

 An interdisciplinary team of professors of the University, coordinated by the Director of the Department, have published a book offering keys of interpretation for this programmatic document of Pope Francis (YŠŮez, H. M. (ed.), Evangelii gaudium: il testo ci interroga.
 Chiavi di lettura, testimonianze e prospettive, GBPress, Rome 2014).

 The presentation of the book in the main hall of the university, held on the 21st October 2014, was presided over by Card.
 Lorenzo Baldisseri, and coordinated by Enzo Romeo.
 Card.
-Luis Antonio G. Tagle, Mgr Giancarlo Bregantini and Don Severino Dianich were the main speakers.
+Luis Antonio G. Tagle, Mgr Giancarlo Bregantini and Don Severino Dianich were the main speakers ( Purchase pdf).

-Two other interdisciplinary groups are doing research and preparing publications on environmental ethics and eco-theology, in light of the encyclical Laudato sií, and on issues surrounding the family, having followed the recent synods on this topic and the post-synodal apostolic exhortation Amoris Laetitia.
+wo other interdisciplinary groups of lecturers from our Department have* published books on environmental ethics and eco-theology, in light of the encyclical Laudato sií (Purchase pdf), and on issues surrounding the family, having followed the recent synods on this topic and the post-synodal apostolic exhortation Amoris Laetitia (Purchase book/ebook).